PhamLeHuyTruc/PhamLeHuyTruc/README.md

 # Hi, I'm Pham Le Huy Truc

-Autonomous Systems • Robotics • Embedded Systems
+Autonomous Systems • Robotics & Control • Embedded Systems

 I am an engineering student specializing in Control and Automation, transitioning into robotics with a strong focus on autonomous systems, computer vision, and real-time control.

-I build end-to-end systems combining perception (YOLO, OpenCV), sensor fusion, and motion control on hardware platforms such as NVIDIA Jetson and microcontrollers like ESP32.
+I build end-to-end systems combining perception (YOLO, OpenCV), sensor fusion, and motion control on hardware platforms such as NVIDIA Jetson and microcontrollers like Arduino,STM32.

 I enjoy developing practical, deployable solutions that integrate AI models, multi-sensor data, and embedded control.